luohuidong/unify-ui/packages/docs/components/data-display/tooltip/index.md

   title: string;
   /** The placement of the tooltip */
   placement: "top" | "bottom" | "left" | "right";
-  /** Whether to append the tooltip to body */ appendToBody?: boolean;
   /** Whether the tooltip is disabled */ disabled?: boolean;
 }>();